How to Learn Spanish on Your Own - The Complete Method

 When you register for an account on a dating website, usually, you're asked for your current city.
-In my opinion, it's best to choose a large city in Latin America (e.g. Mexico City, Panama City, Bogotá, Lima and Santiago de Chile) to increase your chances of speaking to someone who doesn't have too much of an "accent".
+In my opinion, it's best to choose a large city in Latin America (e.g. Mexico City, Panama City, Bogotá and Lima) to increase your chances of speaking to someone who doesn't have too much of an "accent".

-On PlentyOfFish, when you choose your city, they should ask you for a zip/postal code, a province/state and a city.
+On PlentyOfFish, when you choose your city, they should also ask you for a zip/postal code and a province/state.

 Now, every country in Latin America has their own system of postal codes.

 On PlentyOfFish, I managed to create my profile by typing Mexico City as my city, by putting 15620 as my postal/zip code and by selecting Distrito Federal as my state/province.